General Ecommerce Advice

 ShopWired and prohibited items

-As an ecommerce platform, ShopWired places on restrictions on the items you can sell except those excluded by law.
+As the UK's best rated ecommerce platform, ShopWired places on restrictions on the items you can sell except those excluded by law.
 As long as the products you are selling are legal in the country that you are selling them - you can sell them on ShopWired.

 Finding a new ecommerce platform

 If you've been notified by Shopify that they have closed or are about to close your website, you'll need to find a new ecommerce platform.